 I have a vector layer ‘nursery data’ in a Spatialite database.
 The coordinate reference system of the layer is WGS84 geodetic (EPSG 4326).
 What if I need to reproject the layer in WGS84/UTM37N (EPSG 32637)?
 Continue reading Reprojecting your layer in Spatialite

 This post is a follow up on an earlier post where I described how to use a column with RGB values in an (attribute) table to create mapping symbols for QGIS.
-The next step is to create the qml legend … Continue reading

 I have a large number of GRASS vector layers with in the attribute table a RGB column defining the colours of the corresponding mapping units.
 Unfortunately, unlike GRASS, QGIS does not offer the option to to set colours from an RGB column.
 The feature has been requested before, but it isn’t implemented (yet).

 Suppose you have a vector layer in your GRASS GIS database and you want to find all duplicate values in one of the columns of the attribute table of that layer?
-If you are using SQLite or PostgreSQL as the … Continue reading